Samuel Bowers: Conviction and death

 Convicted in August 1998 of ordering the assassination of civil rights leader Vernon Dahmer Sr., Bowers served a life sentence.
 According to the commissioner of the Mississippi Department of Corrections (MDOC), only one person visited Bowers during his incarceration.
-The visitor claimed to be Bowers's brother, who listed a false address and fictitious Mississippi town as his residence.
+The visitor claimed to be Bowers' brother, who listed a false address and fictitious Mississippi town as his residence.
 Bowers died in the Mississippi State Penitentiary (Parchman) Hospital of cardiopulmonary arrest on Sunday, November 5, 2006, aged 82.

 After Bowers died, an out-of-state relative came forward to claim his body.
 He never married.